-A CAVERN DISCOVERED. - BISSELL'S HILL.
+A CAVERN DISCOVERED.-BISWELL'S HILL.

-WE stopped that night at a tavern in Smithland.
-Leaving this place after dinner the next day, on foot, we struck through the country, into the bottom lands of the Cumberland River, travelling leisurely, lingering for hours in the course of a circuitous tramp of only a few miles.
+We stopped that night at a tavern in Smithland.
+Leaving this place after dinner the next day, on foot, we struck through the country, into the bottom lands of the Cumberland River traveling leisurely, lingering for hours in the course of a circuitous tramp of only a few miles.
 Although it was the month of December, the climate was mild and balmy.
 In my former home, a similar time of year would have been marked with snow, sleet, and ice, and I could not but draw a contrast between the two localities.
 How different also the scenery from that of my native State.
-Great timber trees, oak, poplar. hickory, were in majestic possession of large tracts of territory, in the solitude of which man, so far as evidences of his presence were concerned, had never before From time to time we passed little clearings that probably were to be enlarged to thrifty plantations in the future, and finally we crossed the Cumberland River.
-That night we rested with Mr. Joseph Watts, a wealthy and cultured landowner, who resided on the river's bank.
+Great timber trees, oak, poplar, hickory, were in majestic possession of large tracts of territory, in the solitude of which man, so far as evidences of his presence were concerned, had never before trodden.
+From time to time we passed little clearings that probably were to be enlarged to thrifty plantations in the future, and finally we crossed the Cumberland River.
+That night we rested with Mr. Joseph Watts, a wealthy and cultured land owner, who resided on the river's bank.
 After leaving his home the next morning, we journeyed slowly, very slowly, my guide seemingly passing with reluctance into the country.
 He had become a very pleasant companion, and his conversation was very entertaining.
-We struck the sharp point of a ridge the morning we left Mr. Watts's hospitable house. four or five miles distant, but on the opposite side of the Cumberland, from Smithland.
-Here a steep bluff broke through the bottom land to the river's edge, the base of the bisected point being washed by the Cumberland River, which had probably cut its way through the stony
+We struck the sharp point of a ridge the morning we left Mr. Watts' hospitable house.
+It was four or five miles distant, but on the opposite side of the Cumberland, from Smithland.
+Here a steep bluff broke through the bottom land to the river's edge, the base of the bisected point being washed by the Cumberland River, which had probably cut its way through the stony mineral of this ridge in ages long passed.
+We climbed to its top and sat upon the pinnacle, and from that point of commanding observation I drank in the beauties of the scene around me.
+The river at our feet wound gracefully before us, and disappeared

 SECTION OF KENTUCKY, NEAR SMITHLAND, IN WHICH THE ENTRANCE TO THE KENTUCKY CAVERN IS SAID TO BE LOCATED.

+- 1. Paducah.

-2. Smithland.
+- 2. Smithland.

-3. Old Smithland.
+- 3. Old Smithland.

-4. Patterson.
+- 4. Patterson.

-5. Frenchtown.
+- 5. Frenchtown.

-6. Hickory Creek.
+- 6. Hickory Creek.

-7. Underwood.
+- 7. Underwood.

-8. Birdsville.
+- 8. Birdsville.

-9. Bayou Mills.
+- 9. Bayou Mills.

-9. Dak Ridge.
+- 10 Oak Ridge.

-21. Moxley's Landing.
+- 11. Moxley's Landing.

-12. Kildare.
+- 12. Kildare.

-13. Lola.
+- 13. Lola

-14. Pinckneyvifle.
+- 14. Pinckneyville.